berachain/docs/apps/bex/content/learn/guides/pool-creation/stable_pool.md

       content: Stable Pools
   - - meta
     - name: description
-      content: Learn how to create and manage stable pools on BeraHub
+      content: Learn how to create and manage stable pools on BeraSwap
   - - meta
     - property: og:description
-      content: Learn how to create and manage stable pools on BeraHub
+      content: Learn how to create and manage stable pools on BeraSwap
 ---

 <script setup>